Celsius Holdings And Glucose Health Provide Significant Q3 Upside Surprises: Both Stocks Surge Higher (NASDAQ:CELH)

 The shares immediately went into rally mode and managed to close on Thursday at $2.08, up a very respectable 30% in price from their opening at $1.60 on Monday (last Friday's close).

-Celsius Holdings, a company with a very significant short interest that we have been highlighting in more than one Seeking Alpha article for many months, finally put up numbers so strong that it created another massive short-covering rally which took the shares from a closing price of $24.77 after Wednesday's trading session to a closing price on Thursday of $31.96, also for a one-day price increase of almost 30%.
+Celsius Holdings, a company with a very significant short interest that we have been highlighting in more than one Seeking Alpha article for many months, finally put up numbers so strong that it created what looked like another massive short-covering rally which took the shares from a closing price of $24.77 after Wednesday's trading session to a closing price on Thursday of $31.96, also for a one-day price increase of almost 30%.

 These are huge moves in price, and it would not be unusual to see some sort of a pullback, or consolidation, before resuming their long-term trends higher.